marcioaunmigueis/air_challenge/README.md

 I didn't apply any appIcon nor any splashScreen ( although I believe they are useful even in a job test like this ).

 I didn't organize the list ordered by name.
-I had to write a simple map before tableview.reloadData()
+I had to write a simple map before tableview.reloadData().

+I used searcBarDelegate but I could use also Combine to get every change in searchBar text.